 Protocols for Operating During COVID-19

-To enable the limited reopening the Executive of Kingcrafts has developed the protocols titled Operating Protocols - Stage 1 Reopening.
+To enable the limited reopening the Executive of Kingcrafts has developed General Operating Protocols.
 This memo provides additional protocols specific to the pottery group.

 Pottery Specific Protocols:

 The way we conduct ourselves during our scheduled times will be different to what we are used to.
 With patience, respect and kindness we should be able to adapt to these expectations.